pagkly/Zed/Investopedia4/Wilder's DMI (ADX) Indicator Definition.md

 If DI+ is above DI-, an ADX reading of 25 or higher indicates a strong uptrend.
 If DI- is above DI+, an ADX reading of 25 or higher indicates a strong downtrend.

 The ADX may stay above 25 even when the trend reverses.
-Since ADX is non-directional, this shows the [[reversal]](https://www.investopedia.com/terms/r/reversal.asp) is as strong as the prior trend.
+Since ADX is non-directional, this shows the [[reversal]](https://www.investopedia.com/terms/r/[[Reversal|reversal]].asp) is as strong as the prior trend.
 Traders may find readings other than 25 are better suited to indicate a strong trend in certain markets.

-For example, a trader might find that an ADX reading of 20 provides an earlier indication that the price of a security is trending.
+For example, a trader might find that an ADX reading of 20 provides an earlier indication that the price of a [[Security|security]] is trending.
 Conservative traders may want to wait for readings of 30 or above before employing trend following strategies.

 ## Trading with Wilder’s DMI